Completing a home office renovation on Coast Live

 -

-We have magic to get ready for the Masters of Illusion show on Coast Live
+Previewing the the 5th Annual Home of the Holidays benefit show on Coast Live

 -